PhyDetEx: Detecting and Explaining the Physical Plausibility of T2V Models: Experiments

 In Fig.~\ref{fig:casestudy}, we present two representative examples from our PID test split, comparing the outputs of PhyDetEx with several recent VLMs.
 The first case depicts a dolphin floating above the sea surface.
 LLaVA-OneVision and MiniCPM-V misinterpret this as a dolphin jumping out of the water, thus considering it physically plausible.
 They fail to recognize that the dolphin's height remains nearly constant over time, showing no effect of gravity.
 In contrast, PhyDetEx correctly identifies the scene as physically implausible and explicitly reasons that the object does not fall under gravity.

 The second case is more complex: a woman jumps from a jungle cliff toward a river's surface but remains suspended above it without descending.
 Similar to the first example, MiniCPM-V again overlooks the implausibility and interprets the scene as a normal jumping motion, while QwenVL2.5-72B focuses on general scene description rather than the physical implausibility.
 In comparison, PhyDetEx successfully identifies the implausible subject and provides a concise, accurate explanation for its abnormality.
-Additional qualitative examples and failure cases are discussed in \textbf{Supplemental Material~\ref{sub:more_cases}}.
+We also provide additional qualitative examples and detailed discuss the failure cases with the corresponding reasoning in \textbf{Supplemental Material F}.